Technology has completely shifted the betting industry’s daily operations into something much more advanced and efficient

 There’s no doubt that the digital era transformed every aspect of our lives, largely for the better.
 When it comes to the activity of betting on sports, the age of technology contributed more to the industry than some could have ever dreamed.
 Its arrival gave fans the opportunity to interact with their favorite teams and players throughout a variety of different sports in real-time, pre-match, and post-game.

 Brick and mortar locations may provide similar wagering information on multiple sports organizations, but they require people to travel potentially long distances to reach their facilities.
 On the flip side, the world wide web allowed for the sector’s most talented developers and designers to create digital platforms that are accessible for all.
 This meant that the modern-day sports fan simply needs to have a Wi-Fi connection, not a car, to participate in the exciting activity.
 No more are the days of waiting in long bookmaker lines after enduring a traffic-filled commute.
+Technology has also helped to level the information gap.
+With handicappers like docsports.com available online now anyone can get access to inside picks and analysis, leveling the playing field.

 Where is the activity legal online and what does the future hold?